loxinformatics/bigpen/README.md

 DB_NAME=""

 # -------------- Email settings --------------
-# When DEBUG is 'True' it uses the console as an email backend
-# therefore any email sent is printed out in the console / terminal.
+# The default configuration prints emails to the console / terminal when sent.
-# The below settings only apply when DEBUG is 'False' unless explicitly changed in settings.py.
+# Below is an example of using gmail smtp serve to actually send an email.

 EMAIL_BACKEND="django.core.mail.backends.smtp.EmailBackend"
 EMAIL_HOST_USER=""